 So let’s embrace the process.
 Let’s trust that God’s plan is good, even when it doesn’t make sense.
 Let’s celebrate the small steps and keep moving forward.

 And while we’re at it, let’s have a little fun.
-Let’s wear our faith on our sleeves—literally.
+Let’s wear our faith—literally.
 Check out the “God’s Not Finished With Me Yet” design, which you can put on t-shirts, hoodies, coffee mugs, etc. It’s a great way to remind yourself and others of this incredible truth.

 God’s not done with you.
 He’s still working, still shaping, and still loving.
 And that’s something worth celebrating every single day.